More about: Day Trips to Alpujarra from Granada

 If you are travelling by car to Granada or you decide to rent one after your arrival, you can use this means of transport to get to the Alpujarra and explore the villages of this area on your own.
 From Granada there are three main routes to consider.

-• Taking the A-92 followed by the A-337: A route lasting approximately 2 hours and 117 km through the Sierra Nevada National Park.
+- Taking the A-92 followed by the A-337: A route of approximately 2 hours duration and 117 km through the Sierra Nevada National Park.

 Travel by public transport from Granada.

-A stop to enjoy a good meal is a must on any visit to the villages of the Alpujarra.
-In this area of Granada, stews and stews made in the traditional way and locally harvested products stand out.
+A stop for a good meal is a must on any visit to the villages of the Alpujarra.
+In this area of Granada, stews and stews made in the traditional way and locally harvested products are the main dishes.

-Generally organised excursions to the Alpujarra do not include food in the price of the excursion, so here is a selection of some of the best restaurants in the area, in the hope that you will get to know some of them.
+Usually the organised excursions to the Alpujarra do not include food in the price of the excursion, so below I offer you a selection of some of the best restaurants in the area, hoping that you will be able to get to know some of them.